mayakraft/Panorama/readme.md

 * image is sized properly (read above)

 ## what's going on?
-It’s quite simple- equirectangular images mapped to the inside of a sphere come out looking like the original scene.
-Place the camera at the center.
+Equirectangular images mapped to the inside of a sphere come out looking like the original scene.
+Camera should be at the exact center

-To map the orientation of the device to the orientation of the camera, CMMotionManager provides a matrix (of three 3D vectors) describing the device orientation.
+CMMotionManager provides a matrix of three 3D vectors which describes the device orientation.
-* OpenGL uses column major, so vectors are stored vertically.
+* OpenGL = column major, vectors are stored vertically.

 ```objective-c
 CMRotationMatrix a = deviceMotion.attitude.rotationMatrix;